UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Funding and grants

-To associate a research project (with or without funding) to a [Dataset], use the ([FRAPO]) [isOutputOf] property referencing an instance of [Project].
+To associate a research project (with or without funding) with a [Dataset], use the ([FRAPO]) [isOutputOf] property referencing an instance of [Project].
 This example shows a [Dataset] which has an [isOutputOf] property referencing a project which in turn has the the same [Organisation] referenced by [funder] and [publisher]